-- 3. In the Manage Cellular Interface page, select the Automatic failover option. - 4.
-Ensure the correct SIM card is selected as the Primary SIM (see 'Set Primary SIM' in "Dual SIM" on page 94). - 5.
-Complete the Cellular Interface options in accordance with the table below. - 6.
-Click Confirm to activate the failover policy settings, a green banner will confirm the settings are enabled.
+- 3. Select the Enabledfailover option. - 4.
+Ensure the correct SIM card is selected as the Primary SIM (see 'Set Primary SIM' in "Dual SIM" on page 104). - 5.
+Complete the Cellular Interface options in accordance with the table below.

+6. Click Confirm to activate the failover policy settings, a green banner will confirm the settings are enabled.